Board of Directors

-Chief Judge Allie Greenleaf Maldonado presides over the Tribal Court of the Little Traverse Bay Band of Odawa.
+Chief Judge Allie Greenleaf Maldonado presides over the Tribal Court of the Little Traverse Bay Bands of Odawa.
+She has worked closely with the State Court Administrative Office (SCAO) to bring Michigan into compliance with the Indian Child Welfare Act (ICWA) for the first time since the Act's passage.

 David grew up in northwest Iowa, attended Iowa State University, and moved to Michigan the day he graduated.
 After 15 years in Grand Rapids, David moved to Charlevoix in 1998 with his wife and three sons to take the position of Presdient/CEO of Bay Winds Federal Credit Union.
 He currently serves on the Charlevoix County Housing Committee and the Michigan Credit Union League politial forum.
 He is the Norwood Township treasurer and is a past president of the Rotary Club of Charlevoix.

 Fred is the judge of the 7th Probate and Family Court in Charlevoix and Emmet counties.